Reduced Exposure to HPHC in Smokers Switching From Cigarettes to Different Versions of THS

 Time Frame: 5 days

 Concentrations measured in urine, adjusted for creatinine, at Day 5.
-Geometric Least Squares means are provided as point estimates of reduction for biomarkers of exposure (BoExp) in smokers switching from CIG to various THS versions (THS Blade device; THS Induction Mono device; THS Induction Mid device) compared to continuing CIG smoking for 5 days.
+Geometric Least Squares means are provided for biomarkers of exposure (BoExp) in smokers switching from CIG to various THS versions (THS Blade device; THS Induction Mono device; THS Induction Mid device) compared to continuing CIG smoking for 5 days.

 5 days